Team

 Email: cordway@bu.edu

-I graduated from Boston University in 2023 with a BA in Psychology and a BA in Neuroscience with a minor in Music.
-Within the lab, I am particularly interested in physiological regulation across childhood in the context of emotion-inducing stimuli (particularly fear).
-I plan to pursue a JD starting in the upcoming fall, 2024.
-In my free time, I enjoy listening to music, reading, and watching baseball.
+I graduated from Boston University in 2024 with a BA in Psychology with a minor in Emotional and Behavioral Challenges in Schools.
+I plan to pursue a master’s degree in psychology and a JD after.
+In my free time, I love reading and exploring Boston.

 Graduate Students